skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 Free forms for divorce, leases, wills, powers of attorney, business forms, contracts, and more for Illinois and other states.

 ##LexisNexis Library Express
-Find news, business, and legal information.
+Find news, business, and sources for legal research. information.
 Newspaper coverage dates back to 1980,

 ##Library PressDisplay
 Current newspapers from around the world, presented in full-page format with photos, ads, crossword puzzles, and more.